Lisowicia: History of discovery

 Remains of Lisowicia have been discovered in the Lipie Śląskie clay pit in Lisowice, a village in southern Poland near the town of Lubliniec, Silesia.
 The fossil bearing beds of Lipie Śląskie consist mostly of green mudstones.
 The age of the Lipie Śląskie clay pit has been difficult to determine, with different biostratigraphic methods of dating providing varying results.
 The site has typically been dated to the Rhaetian, which would make Lisowicia one of the youngest dicynodonts in the world.
 However, palaeontologists Grzegorz Racki and Spencer Lucas have claimed the site to be older and dated to the middle Norian stage based on biostratigraphy of large vertebrates, including Lisowicia.
 They instead suggested Lisowicia was not significantly younger than other dicynodonts and was similar in age to the last known genera elsewhere in the world.

 A sample of detrital zircons from the Lipie Śląskie clay pit was radiometrically dated to determine the maximum age of deposition for the fossil beds.
 The youngest zircon grain recorded an age of approximately 211 ± 3 million years old in the late Norian, however due to the discrepancy between the formation of the zircon crystals and deposition as sediment it is likely that Lipie Śląskie is younger than this, corroborating the late Norian to early Rhaetian estimates.

 Remains of Lisowicia were first discovered in 2006 by palaeontologists Jerzy Dzik, Tomasz Sulej and Grzegorz Niedźwiedzki, who initially mistook them for the bones of a sauropodomorph dinosaur due to their massive size.
 They later recognised the fossils as those of a giant dicynodont in 2008, by then known from a partially articulated skeleton and various isolated bones from at least two individuals.
 Between 2007—2014, over 1,000 bones of Lisowicia were collected from the clay pit.

 Lisowicia would not be officially named and published as a new taxon until January of 2019, although the name and the description were released online in November 2018 prior to the official publication date.
 The genus is named after the village Lisowice where the original specimens were found, while the specific name bojani honours Ludwig Heinrich Bojanus (1776–1827), a German physician and naturalist who did pioneering work in comparative anatomy and paleontology.
 The known fossils of Lisowicia are held in the collections of the Institute of Paleobiology at the Polish Academy of Sciences and the Department of Paleobiology and Evolution at the University of Warsaw, Poland.

-More remains of a giant Polish dicynodont were discovered near the town of Woźniki in 2007 and later reported on in 2010.
-These remains had been regarded as belonging to the same taxon as the Lipie Śląskie dicynodont, although they were not explicitly referred to Lisowicia when it was described in 2019, and their affinity is thus unclear.